nesl/AI-Collab/README.md

 ### AI control of a robot

 1. Change to the **ai_controller** directory and run the **server_command** script.
 You have to also create a new certificate + key as this script executes an HTTPS server to setup the WebRTC parameters.
-Inside the **server_command**, specify the certificate, key and host address associated with this server.
+Inside the **server_command**, specify the certificate, key and host address associated with this server, as well as the address to connect to.

 #### Note

+To allow the HTTPS self-signed certificate to work:
+1. Run **server_command**
-To allow the HTTPS certifcate to work, you first have to run **server_command**, access through the web browser to the address provided by the HTTPS server and accept the certificate.
-Then try again and it should work!
+2. Access through the web browser to the address provided by the HTTPS server and accept the certificate
+3. Try again running **server_command** and it should work!

 ## AI controller